White spots on your Aloe Vera plant can be attributed to two primary factors, i.e., natural genetic pigmentation or mealybug attack.

 Yes, you will have to transplant your Aloe into a new pot if you want to avoid further damage.

-As you might know, these issues often arrive from the soil.
+As you might know, these issues often come from the soil.

 So, if you keep growing your Aloe plant in the same soil, you will have to face the issue again in the future.